alinex/bash-lib/README.md

 This is the updated version of my personal library used to easily write powerful bash scripts which may work locally, partly remote or completely remote interactive or automatic.

 > It is aimed to be used mainly under Debian like operation systems.
-But with some minor tweaks it should also wor on other Linux systems.
+But with some minor tweaks it should also work on other Linux systems.

 Version 2 is a complete rework of the library meaning it is another toolset and you could not upgrade to it.
 Some functionalities from the older version will no longer be available like logging while a lot of new possibilities are included.